linux-duks/Public-Inbox-Stack/README.md

 ### nginx (Angie)

 [Angie](https://angie.software/) — an nginx fork with built-in ACME support.
 Proxies HTTP/HTTPS to `public-inbox:8080` and streams NNTP (TCP) to `public-inbox:119`.

-Also serves `theme.css` as a static file.
+### Anubis

+When `ANUBIS_ENABLED=true`, [Anubis](https://github.com/TecharoHQ/anubis) is integrated with the Nginx proxy to protect against aggressive bots.
+It requires visitors to solve a proof-of-work challenge before accessing the site.
+Traffic will reach Nginx first (for TLS termination), then Anubis listens on `ANUBIS_PORT` (should be private), and proxies back to Nginx via a Unix socket.

 ## SSL/TLS Configuration